abhilashjp/lookupapp/docs/einvoicing/country-requirements-for-peppol.md

 In order send and receive einvoices compliant with the European format via the PEPPOL network, they need to do the following
 * The Public Administration needs to use a service provider that is both a Certified PEPPOL Access Point and a qualified intermediary towards the Revenue Agency’s SdI
 * The Public Administration sets up the PEPPOL reception channel for the electronic billing offices on the iPA register.
+* The Peppol Service Provider must inform their End Users about the existence of the Peppol Directory and the information required to get registered in it.
+* The Peppol Service Provider must collect an explicit denial of the End User in case it does not want to be registered in the Peppol Directory

 The following codes are used for PEPPOL Participant IDs in Italy

-* ITpartitaIVA - For economic operators
+* ITpartitaIVA (Italian VAT Identifier)- For economic operators
-* CodiceFiscale - For economic operators
+* CodiceFiscale ( Italian Fiscal Code)- For economic operators
-* CodiceIPA - For Public Administrations
+* CodiceIPA (UFE) - For Public Administrations

 Peppol Authority: [Agenzia per l'Italia Digitale - AgID ](https://peppol.agid.gov.it/en/)